peter-bertok/modernization/README.md

 - [ ] The "web.config" in the source code should match the one in production (in structure, but not specific settings).
 - [ ] Create build pipelines.
 Make sure to use the new "2.0" pipelines.
   - [ ] If you can't see a YAML file in the source code, you went wrong somewhere.
-  - [ ] If you use seperate "build" and "release" pipelines, this is the old 1.0 style GUI-wizard pipelines.
+  - [ ] If you use separate "build" and "release" pipelines, this is the old 1.0 style GUI-wizard pipelines.
-  - [ ] Use "pipeline artefacts" for zip files.
+  - [ ] Use "pipeline artifacts" for zip files.
-  - [ ] Use seperate "stages" for build and each deployment.
+  - [ ] Use separate "stages" for build and each deployment.
 E.g.: Build -> TST -> UAT -> PRD.
   - [ ] Use "Environments" with security rules associated with the PRD environment to block accidental deployments to the live environment.
   - [ ] Use branch security and similar controls to ensure that only the "main" or "master" branch deploys to PRD.
 - [ ] Find NuGet packages for DLL binary files and replace the DLL file with the package reference.